Budgeting Approaches: Bottom-Up vs. Top-Down

 The following three aspects determine which budgeting approach to employ:

-- The time horizon involved
+- The time frame in question

-- The level of accuracy required
+- The desired level of forecasting accuracy

-- The level of details available
+- The extent of details available